Porsche 2708

-The Porsche 2708 is an open-wheel race car made by Porsche to compete in CART Indy car racing, between 1987 and 1990.
+The Porsche 2708 is an open-wheel race car developed and fielded by Porsche in CART Indy car racing from 1987 to 1990.

 History

-1987/1988: Porsche-Chassis
+1987/1988: Porsche chassis

-At the beginning of the 1988 season, Porsche took part in the U.S. CART series.
-The car was completely redesigned, the aluminum-plastic monocoque and the V8 engine developed by Hans Mezger were specially designed for this purpose.
-The latter was the main element of the vehicle.
-Methanol was used as fuel, a requirement of the CART regulations.
+Porsche entered American CART racing late in 1987 with a new car created specifically for the series.
+This was a new, all-Porsche design, with an aluminum-plastic monocoque chassis developed by Norbert Singer and a V8 engine developed by Hans Mezger.
+The Type 9M0 engine is a load-bearing element of the chassis.
+The engine has a single turbocharger, and is fueled by methanol, as per CART regulations.

-Al Holbert, who had won Le Mans three times in a Porsche 956 sports car and was fourth in the Indianapolis 500 in 1984, was a test driver but died in a plane crash in September 1988.
-Another driver was the 1987 Indy winner, Al Unser, who was 49 years old at the time.
-The Porsche-owned car was disappointing on both high-speed ovals and normal routes.
-In Indianapolis Teo Fabi and the green and white Quaker State/Porsche, March/Porsche Indy qualified 17th, but retired after 30 laps with problems with one bike.
+Al Holbert, who had won Le Mans three times in a Porsche 956 sports car and was fourth in the Indianapolis 500 in 1984, was chosen to head up the team and serve as a test driver.
+Holbert died in a plane crash in September 1988.
+Another driver was 1987 Indy winner Al Unser, who was 49 years old at the time.
+Early on, the car was disappointing on both high-speed ovals and road courses.
+In Indianapolis, Teo Fabi and his green and white Quaker State March/Porsche qualified seventeenth, but retired after thirty laps with a wheel failure.

 One of the three vehicles built is on loan to the Cité de l'Automobile - Musée National - Collection Schlumpf in Mühlhausen, but belongs to the Porsche Museum in Zuffenhausen.
 One is now part of the permanent exhibition "Success story: Porsche Motorsport" in the EFA Museum for German automobile history in Amerang / Chiemgau.

 1989/1990: March chassis

-Most of the CART teams, apart from Penske Racing or AAR Eagle, did not build their own car, but bought a chassis, e.g., B. from Lola, and equipped it with engines from Chevrolet, Ford-Cosworth, Judd, or Buick.
+With the exceptions of Penske Racing and AAR Eagle, most CART teams at the time did not build their own cars, but bought a chassis from a constructor like Lola, and then fitted it with an engine from Chevrolet, Ford-Cosworth, Judd, or Buick.
 Porsche opted for March Engineering, manufacturer of the CART championship car from 1986 and 1987 and a five-time Indy winner with Cosworth engines.
-The 89 models were adapted to the Porsche engine and called the 89 P, which is why the vehicle ran as the March-Porsche 89 P until the end of its use in 1990.
-However, during that time, Chevy engines in Lola or Penske chassis were most successful.
+The March 89 was adapted to the Porsche engine and called the 89 P, which is why the vehicle ran as the March-Porsche 89 P until the end of its use in 1990.

-Fabi qualified 13th in Indy in 1989, but retired after 23 laps with an engine failure.
+Fabi qualified thirteenth in Indy in 1989, but retired after 23 laps with an engine failure.

-In 1990 John Andretti came to the train, which at least started in tenth place.
-Both now blue cars supported by Foster's managed over two-thirds of the distance of approx. 800 km, but retired due to an accident and gearbox damage.
+In 1990 John Andretti joined the team, and started in tenth place at the 1990 Indianapolis 500.
+The two car team, now trimmed in blue to reflect new sponsorship from Foster's Lager, managed over two-thirds of the distance of approximately 800 km, but retired due to an accident and gearbox damage.

-The involvement in the CART series was discontinued at the end of 1990 and, in retrospect, assessed as not very successful.
-Similar to the Formula 1 World Championship at the beginning of the 1960s, it was possible to point to a victory - that of Teo Fabi on September 3, 1989, at the Mid-Ohio Sports Car Course.
-However, Porsche soon started a monoposto project again with the naturally aspirated Footwork Porsche FA 12 in Formula 1.
+Porsche's largely unsuccessful involvement in the CART series ended late in 1990, although it did produce Porsche's first Indy Car victory - that of Fabi on September 3, 1989, at the Mid-Ohio Sports Car Course.
+Porsche's attention soon turned to another single-seater project with the naturally aspirated Porsche 3512 V12 in the Footwork FA12 in Formula 1.